diennea/blobit/README.md

 }
 ```

-Most of the APIs are async and they based on CompletableFuture.
+Most of the APIs are async and they are based on CompletableFuture.

+## Getting in touch

+Feel free to create issues in order to interact with the community.

+Documentation will come soon, start with the examples inside the test cases
+in order to understand better how it works.

+Please let us know if you are trying out this project, we will be happy to hear about your
+case and help you.

 ## License